Coiot/cbr-main/src/albums/s5/Episode5.md

 - scene_number: 04
   scene_title: "In Case Of Emergency"
   slide_url: https://cdn.civbattleroyale.tv/s5ep5-supporters.svg
   narration: "<p>Coiot’s been making some really cool updates to the site, and these donations pay for the server that hosts such a wonderful site!
 But fr check out all the stuff Coiot has been adding, it looks really nice.
-He should also finish the rest of those Tibetan civs he was working on wink wink nudge nudge.</p>"
+He should also finish the rest of those Tibetan civs he was working on wink wink nudge nudge.</p><p>Coiot: Few more new features out you might stumble upon, announcements when I clear the bugs!</p>"
 - scene_number: 05
   scene_title: "Omop"
   slide_svg: https://cdn.civbattleroyale.tv/season5-pr4-scene53.jpeg